yemanbh/Personalised-Real-State-AI-Agent/README.md

 Finally, the search and the augmented response generation logics provide images of the matching properties and a personalized description of the property according to the user preference.
 These are displayed on the app.

 ![sample result](./images/results.PNG)

+Figure 3: Sample results showing listing with similar description to user preference, with personalised description of the real estates along with the listing image.